By Ed Staskus

 “That’s easy.
 It’ll be ready in just a few minutes.”

-He had brought death in his pocket, in a plastic child-resistant pill packer bottle.
-The pill in the bottle was a neurotoxin.
-It was a kind of lethal infinitesimal venom, made of clostridium botulinum.
-He tipped the bottle and the tablet dropped into the black dark roast, melting like a sharp icicle dagger.
+He had brought death in his pocket, in a brown plastic bottle.
+The pill in the child-resistant bottle was a neurotoxin.
+It was a kind of infinitesimal lethal venom, made of clostridium botulinum.
+He tipped the bottle and the tablet dropped into the black dark roast, melting like an icicle dagger.

 He slid his iPhone to the side of the table and fixed the lid back on the Venti.
-He eddied the cup to blend the coffee and the poison.
+He gently shook and eddied the cup to blend the coffee and the poison.

 Nick Ludd had been waiting less than five minutes when Michael Nostrom came into sight.
 He watched him walk down Broadway.
 His name is going to be in lights tomorrow, he thought to himself, grimly.

-Michael Nostrom was in his mid-40s, trim and taller than he looked, short wavy brown hair, fit and almost athletic almost nondescript.
+Michael Nostrom was in his mid-40s, trim and taller than he looked, short wavy brown hair, fit and almost athletic although almost nondescript.
+He jogged, practiced yoga, and meditated every morning every day.
+“It keeps my head on straight,” he told his colleagues.

 “Hi Nick,” said Professor Nostrom, sitting down.
 “So, you want to pick my brain on this beautiful day?”

 “Yes, but more like brainstorming, as long as I’ve got you, for my doctoral dissertation.
-It’s about faith in human beings and the new faith in machine intelligence, and especially your work with the Future of Life Institute, about your ideas of humanity becoming either transcendent or perishing.”
+It’s about our faith in human beings and the new faith in machine intelligence, and especially your work with the Future of Life Institute, about your idea of humanity becoming either transcendent or perishing, one or the other.”

 “Which is why you were a listener in my post-doc class on AI.”

-“My project focuses on man’s brain not being just a utensil to be filled, but a fire to be kindled, and the way the human era can be saved from the machine era,” answered Nick Ludd.
+“My project focuses on man’s brain being not just a utensil to be filled up, but a fire to be kindled, and how it’s the way the human era can be saved from the machine era.”

-“What are the risks?
-What are the dangers we need to be saved from?”
+“What are the dangers we need to be saved from?” the man from MIT asked.

 “What if there was an AI with an IQ of 10,000?
-What if there was no way to turn it off, no way to turn HAL off?”
+What if there was no way to turn it off, no way to turn HAL off?
+What if HAL became God?”

 “I see, so that’s where my class, what I do, comes into the picture.
 We discussed Stephen Hawking’s fears about AI in class, about how developing full artificial intelligence could spell the end of the human race.
-Is that where your thesis is going, down the Frankenstein path, turning away from technologies that threaten us with end-of-days?”
+Is that where your thesis is going, a word to the wise, turning away from technologies that threaten us with end-of-days?”

 “No, not exactly, but I’ve read the Gospels many times, and there isn’t a word in praise of intelligence anywhere in them.
 There are many words in praise of wisdom.”